Last updated on November 24, 2020 at 02:41 pm

-Along with the joy of holiday shopping, decorating, parties and travel come many kid-safety concerns.
+Along with the joy of holiday shopping, baking and decorating come many kid-safety concerns.
 To help you and your loved ones fully enjoy the magic of the season, we’ve rounded up these parent-approved holiday safety tips.

 - Mount your Christmas tree on a sturdy base and secure any large decorations to prevent kids from grabbing them or knocking them over.

 - Place fragile ornaments or ones with small, detachable parts on higher tree branches, where kids can’t reach them.

 - Keep potentially poisonous plants — including mistletoe, holly berries, amaryllis and Jerusalem cherry – out of kids’ reach.
 If you suspect a poisoning, contact the Poison Control Center at 1-800-222-1222.

 - Keep candles, menorahs and kinaras at least three feet from flammable materials such as decorations and curtains.
 Or, better yet, opt for electronic versions.